drdreo/blog/src/content/ng-http-resource.md

 );
 ```

-This messed with me for quite some time since I did not understand why some UI elements keep flickering.
+This messed with me for quite some time -- I couldn't figure out why some UI elements kept flickering.

 Why `undefined` is the default is really beyond me.

-Rant: When we already have a value, it would make more sense to preserve it.
+**Rant:** When we already have a value, it would make more sense to preserve it.
 Instead, Angular throws away the previous value, sets it to `undefined` during loading, then updates it with the new value after the request completes.

 This re-triggers any dependencies or computed signal chains, which makes it annoying if `undefined` has to be handled in-between updates.